A Simple Fundraising Plan That Will Work For You!

 - Consider asking your parents to help you open a bank account designated specifically for saving raised funds.

 At the End

-- Be sure to write thank-you notes to all your donors – whether family, friends, neighbors, or strangers.
-A simple, handwritten note has greater impact than you would expect.
+Be sure to write thank-you notes to all your donors – whether family, friends, neighbors or strangers.
+A simple, handwritten note has a greater impact than you would expect.
 It symbolizes your appreciation of the individual who took the time to listen to you and help you achieve your goal by donating.
 Showing gratitude is an essential part of your fundraising process, and it is also important to practice in your everyday life.